 Sometimes the generator might be overloaded with appliances and devices that are drawing power pushing it up and above its normal load capacity.
 A good way to deal with it could be to try and switch off appliances and see if the generator starts again and works normally.

 Generator Is Running But There Is No Power

-If the generator is running, but you are not getting any power, chances are some internal setting or the motor might have been damaged.
+If the Solar generator is running, but you are not getting any power, chances are some internal setting or the motor might have been damaged.
 To check on this, keep a voltmeter and ammeter handy.
 Find out what the correct readings ought to be from your generator user guide and check if the meters are giving a congruent reading.
 If not, then it is most certainly an internal issue, which needs the expertise of a professional to fix.
 So, call in the experts!

-The best way is to prevent any issues from happening in the first place is to take the necessary precautions and maintain your portable generator.
+The best way is to prevent any issues from happening in the first place is to take the necessary precautions and maintain your house generator.
 Ensure that you do proper and timely servicing of the generator, even if you don’t use it all that regularly.
 Also, replace any parts that might be used above and beyond their usual running life.
 And finally, remember to use good quality oil and fuel as they circulate through the entire engine coming in contact with many different components.